-- Channel This field determines which operating frequency will be used.
-The default channel is set to Auto.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - This field determines the wireless mode which the Router works on. - Channel Width Select any channel width from the pull-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically. - Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
+- Region Select your region from the pull-down list.
+This field specifies the region where the wireless function of the Router can be used.
+It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
+If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Mode This field determines the wireless mode which the Router works on. - Channel Width Select any channel width from the pull-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Wireless Security You can select one of the following security options. - Disable Security The wireless security function can be enabled or disabled.
 If disabled, the wireless stations will be able to connect the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+It is recommended strongly that you choose one of following options to enable security. - WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase.

+PSK Password - You can enter ASCII or Hexadecimal characters.